google/domaintest/README.md

 `http://domaintest.みんな/temp/<token>`

-A single token URL is available for use for 5 minutes after it's been generated, and it can be used once.
+A single `/temp` URL is available for use for 5 minutes after it's been generated, and it can be used once.

+###TOKEN

 Alternatively, you can use the URL below if you want to pre-generate a token *before* stashing: